- Code INFS7007

 Upon successful completion, students will have the knowledge and skills to:

-- The organizational context in which information systems development is undertaken;
+- explain the organizational context in which information systems development is undertaken;

-- Basic systems theory and the role of the systems analyst;
+- explain basic systems theory and the role of the systems analyst;

-- Constructing process, logic and data models using traditional modelling techniques;
+- construct process, logic and data models using traditional modelling techniques;

-- “Soft” aspects and techniques in systems analysis
+- demonstrate an understanding of “soft systems” aspects and techniques in systems analysis.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students taking this course are expected to commit 130 hours to completing the work.
 For semester length offerings this will typically include 3 hours per week in class and at least 7 hours a week on average (excluding non-teaching weeks) on course reading, research, writing and assignment work.

 Information about the prescribed textbook (if any) will be made available via the Class Summary.